 Summary : In Southeast Alaska—a land of fjords and islands teeming with wildlife—you can wake to the cry of a soaring eagle, watch tons of ice thunder from the face of a glacier, walk in a spruce forest, and observe lunge-feeding whales.
 This Alaska tour explores the magnificent Inside Passage with a small number of guests in the company of naturalists.
 Walk forest trails to cascading waterfalls, bird watching and identifying wildflowers as you go.
 Enjoy Zodiac and kayaking forays, and learn about Alaska’s rich Native American heritage.
-On most voyages, a full day is spent in Glacier Bay National Park.

 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Photography, Triple/Quad Cabins

-Free Chronicle: Receive a free video chronicle of your trip, compliments of ExpeditionTrips!
+Receive a FREE DVD chronicle of your trip, compliments of ExpeditionTrips!

-$5,990 to $7,990
+$5,990 to $10,490

-Search for humpback whales as we head towards the small, true Alaskan town of Petersburg on Mitkof Island.
+Visit the small, true Alaskan fishing town of Petersburg on Mitkof Island, which still retains much of its Norwegian heritage.
 Explore a unique Southeast Alaskan ecosystem, the “muskeg,” with stunted trees and carnivorous plants.
-There is an opportunity for optional flightseeing or bike riding.
-Enjoy a Dungeness crab feast this evening.
+There is an opportunity for bike riding and an optional flightseeing excursion.
+Enjoy a crab feast this evening.

 This itinerary is subject to change.
-ExpeditionTrips.com is not responsible for itinerary changes.
+ExpeditionTrips is not responsible for itinerary changes.

-National Geographic Global Explorers: All Departures
+National Geographic Global Explorers: